 The skills and services of physical therapists, occupational therapists, and orthotists are central to the treatment of children with CP.
 Physical therapy (PT) serves to help train and maintain mobility, which often relies on the use of aids such as crutches or walkers.
 PT programs focusing on stretching and specific muscle strengthening to help with ambulation and mobility are important, as are the use of various braces and orthoses to help prevent joint contractures and maintain appropriate joint alignment for ambulation.
 The treating orthopedist should also check at each visit to ensure that orthoses are still fitting appropriately, as children may grow out of their orthoses, or sometimes due to worsening deformity.

 Medical treatment of the neuromusculoskeletal manifestations of CP is widely used.
-Common medications prescribed to combat spasticity include baclofen and diazepam.
+Common medications prescribed to combat global spasticity include baclofen and diazepam.
 Baclofen may be taken orally or administered intrathecally with an implantable pump to non-ambulatory patients.
+(Intrathecal pumps deliver the medication directly to the central nervous system and hence decrease the risk of systemic side effects.)
 Diazepam is taken orally.
 Both these medications can serve to provide for muscle relaxation, but also may lead to profound sedation in these patients.
 A neurologist skilled in the treatment of CP should follow these patients closely to help and strike the right balance between muscle relaxation and sedation.

 Botulinum toxin A (“Botox”) may also be given to treat spastic CP patients.
 This medication is injected at the neuromuscular junction, and acts as an irreversible inhibitor to proteins at the axon terminal responsible for the release of acetylcholine, thereby disrupting the neuromuscular signal chain and preventing muscle fiber depolarization.
 Even though the toxin acts in an irreversible manner, after 3-6 months the clinical effect wears off due to protein turnover in the cell and new, uninhibited protein targets replace the inhibited ones.
 Patients treated with botulinum toxin A are then usually prescribed a physical therapy and bracing regimen.
-It is important to note that this therapy is only intended for spasticity; it is ineffective against fixed joint contracture.
+It is important to note that this therapy is only intended for spasticity; it is ineffective alone to correct a fixed joint contracture (though it can be a helpful adjunct to physical therapy which can decrease contracture).

 When scoliosis is present, bracing may be employed to assist with sitting balance.
 However, unlike for idiopathic scoliosis, bracing does not prevent progression in neuromuscular scoliosis.
 Furthermore, unlike idiopathic scoliosis, curves tend to progress in neuromuscular scoliosis after skeletal maturity.